texdiaz/curriculum/03-javascript/1. Basic programming and devtools/6. Class + objects/README.md

 ## POJO Plain Old Javascript Object

 A POJO (Plain Old Javascript Object) is a object special type.
-The main functionality in this object is share information that simpler way that a common object.
+The main functionality is share information that simpler way that a common object.

 ## The Syntax